OpenHearing/TabSINT/Specifications/middle-ear-muscle-reflex/memr.rst

      - Initiate an exam normally.
 Once the exam is active, click `Abort`.
      - Verify that the exam aborts successfully and proceeds to the results-view.
      -
-   * - The exam correctly exports the recorded WAV file.
+   * - The exam correctly exports the recorded WAV files.
      - Complete an exam normally.
 Then click the `Finish` button.
 Proceed to the results-view page.
      - Verify that the recorded result is saved in the specified location and with the name specified in the exam protocol.
      -